 Networking tips to help grow your business

-Building a strong network has proven a successful tool in growing my business.
+Succeeding at business networking has proven a successful tool in growing my business.
 I’ve found networking to be much more effective than any advertising I’ve done, and have secured many lucrative contracts through people I’ve met at networking events.

 Australia’s networking queen, Robyn Henderson of Networking to Win says, “Not only is networking an essential life skill, it’s also the most basic business tool in today’s competitive market.
 Networking will account for more than 87% of all business in the marketplace.”